 Queue Announcements: Here you can customize which announcements will play to callers in queue.
 See here for further details.

-Queue Music: Here you can select what music the callers in queue will hear while waiting.
+Queue Music: Here you can select what music the callers in the queue will hear while waiting.
 See here for further details.

 Queue Timeout: Here you can configure the skill to send callers to a specified destination after a certain amount of time has passed.
 This destination can be another skill or a number.

-Queue Overflow: Here you can configure the skill to send callers to specified destination when a certain criteria is met.
+Queue Overflow: Here you can configure the skill to send callers to the specified destination when a certain criteria is met.
 This destination can be another skill or number.
 The three overflow criteria options are:

 - Never: Calls in this skill will never overflow.

 - No Agents Enabled in Skill: Calls in this skill will overflow to the specified destination if no Agents are Enabled in the current skill.